Tomires/thesis/exploration.md

 #### Quest

 This structure contains information on quests.
-Each entry contains an identifier, identifiers of both the NPC that gives the quest to the player and the one that gives the reward for a finished quest, the dialogues that are triggered when the quest is available and complete respectively, flags that hold information on whether the quest is repeatable and whether it is a quest from the main storyline (these display with a different icon), the title of the quest and description visible in the quest GUI, a prerequisites array that holds identifiers of quests that need to be completed before the quest in question becomes available, triggers that specify player actions required to complete the quest (as with challenges these are hardcoded) and information about rewards in experience, currency and items.
+Each entry contains an identifier, identifiers of both the NPC that gives the quest to the player and the one that gives the reward for a finished quest, the dialogues that are triggered when the quest is available and completed respectively, flags that hold information on whether the quest is repeatable and whether it is a quest from the main storyline (these are displayed in the GUI with a different icon), the title of the quest and description visible in the quest GUI, a prerequisites array that holds identifiers of quests that need to be completed before the quest in question becomes available, triggers that specify player actions required to complete the quest (as with challenges these are hard coded) and information about rewards in experience, currency and items.

 ```JSON
 [